r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack.md

 ## Cutting traces

 The easiest way to cut traces is with the corner/edge of small flat screwdriver.
 A cutter will do too, but with a screwdriver you can apply more force.
 Be careful to obtain a clean cut, without leaving copper shorting either side of the cut line with the adjacent ones.
 If the cut is not deep enough, you will just smear the copper and short the trace with the adjacent ones.

+## RF Codes

+The RF codes produced by the firmware for the "direct" modified board are different from the ones produced by the "vanilla" bridge for same remote.
+This was a design choice, due to the different kind of information passed by the hardware processor and the software library.
+This should not be a problem given that, well, you modify the hardware to switch from one configuration to the other.